 The film follows Max Fischer, a boy who has fallen head over heels in love with one of his teachers.
 A pretentious kid, he tries his best to impress her in ways that he think an adult might.

-However, he soon finds himself in competition with a parent (Bill Murray) and the results are as hilarious as you can imagine they'd be.
+However, he soon finds himself in competition with a parent (played by Bill Murray) and the results are as hilarious as you can imagine.

 4. Dead Poets Society (1989)